 In 1894, Milford was a town on the move and the opening of the Milford & Brookline train depot (now known as the Fitchburg Depot and occupied by a United Auto Parts store) was a chance to celebrate the prevailing spirit.
 The station opened in a town-wide celebration on November 19 and as was typical of the reporting of the day, the Milford Farmer’s Cabinet certainly did not hold back when describing the gravity of the event: “The conditions for the opening of the Milford & Brookline Railroad were most auspicious, and it is a pleasing feature and one to be appreciated by our people and their guests who were to join in the festivities of the day, an occasion which marks an epoch in the history of the town.”

-After the first trains rolled in just a few minutes after schedule, passengers from Brookline and bigwigs from Boston debarked to a booming cannon, the strings of the band and crystal streams of water shot into the air.
-Eventually the visitors and carriages ambled downtown where they gathered for a Boston-catered banquet for 400 at the town house.
+After the first trains rolled in just a few minutes after schedule, passengers from Brookline and bigwigs from Boston were treated to a booming cannon, the strings of the band, and crystal streams of water shot into the air.
+Eventually the visitors and carriages ambled downtown where they gathered for a Boston-catered banquet for 400 at the town hall.